bluzelle/curium/docs/setup/os.md

 Linux:
 -----
-1. Install Ubuntu, open incoming tcp ports 26656 and 1317, these are the ports that the daemon and http servers will use.
+1. Install Ubuntu, open incoming tcp ports 26656, 26657, and 1317.
+These are the ports that the daemon and http servers will use.
+This will vary depending on your setup.
+If you are setting up a validator+sentry configuration, the validator will typically only open up 26656.
+Sentries will open all three.
+If you are only setting up a validator that will talk directly to the world (and other validators and sentries), open up all three.

 2. Ensure that APT has the latest software packages: